input-output-hk/iogx/README.md

 Configuration for the jobset (`hydraJobs`) to run in CI.

 By default all Haskell components (excluding profiled builds) are added to `hydraJobs`, as well as all custom derivations nested under `packages` and `checks` that you may have added in you [`per-system-outputs.nix`](#35-nixper-system-outputsnix), as well as derivations that run the formatters as configured in your [`pre-commit-check.nix`](#38-nixpre-commit-checknix) (one for each compiler in [`haskellCompilers`](#323-haskellcompilers)).

+If this file does not exit then only the default jobset will be run in CI.

+If none of the function parameters are needed, your can omit them and write an attrset only in this file.

 ### 3.9.1. `inputs`